Anedu91/MarsRovers-Javascript/README.md

 npm install => to download the packages

-npm run start-server => Inizialitaion of the Express server
+npm start => Inizialitaion of the Express server

 npm run build-server => To create a webpack dev-server